MOLECULAR, BIOMECHANICAL, and GENETIC MECHANISMS OF ARTERIAL STIFFNESS

 With advancing age or prematurely in obese subjects, arterial stiffness increases and has been implicated in the altered vascular hemodynamics that ultimately lead to the development of hypertension (Mitchell GF, Hypertension 2004).
 Stiffness begins in the aorta and large arteries, but because artery stiffness transmits higher pressures to the smaller resistance arteries, large artery stiffness is implicated in the microvascular complications of hypertension in the kidney and brain.
 Data acquired at the Framingham Heart Study (FHS) demonstrate that vascular stiffness is an independent risk factor for cardiovascular disease endpoints (Figure 1), however the mechanisms involved and possible therapeutic approaches remain unclear.
 Arterial stiffness is assessed in patients by measurements of pulse wave velocity (PWV), and it has been proposed that routine measurements of PWV might provide an earlier and therefore better predictor of cardiovascular disease and preventive treatments.
 Mechanisms of increased stiffness likely include altered properties of elastin and collagen, as well as increased tone of smooth muscle cells resulting from increased stiffness of the connections between cells and matrix or from endothelial dysfunction.
 Thus, further investigations into the mechanisms of arterial stiffness will to address the vascular biology of the arterial wall and its component cells – smooth muscle, endothelium, fibroblasts, and bone marrow derived cells.

-The Arterial Stiffness Pre-ARC consists of a group of investigators across both campuses interested in the structural, biochemical, physiological, molecular and genetic mechanisms that underlie arterial stiffness as it relates to negative cardiovascular disease outcomes.
+The Arterial Stiffness ARC consists of a group of investigators across both campuses interested in the structural, biochemical, physiological, molecular and genetic mechanisms that underlie arterial stiffness as it relates to negative cardiovascular disease outcomes.
 With the help of the Animal Ultrasound Core, directed by Dr. Victoria Herrera, the group has established the ability to assess PWV in rodent models of hypertension and arterial stiffness (Figure 2).
-At this writing, at least 5 such models being studied by pre-ARC members, including obese and aging mice and salt-sensitive rats have been demonstrated to have increased arterial stiffness.
-For example, in normal mice we have obtained values of approximately 2 mm/msec, which is in the same range as the normal value determined in children, and statistically significant 2- to 2.5-fold increases have been measured in high fat diet-fed and very aged mice, as well as in one novel transgenic mouse.
+At the time of initiation, at least 5 such models being studied by ARC members, including obese and aging mice and salt-sensitive rats have been demonstrated to have increased arterial stiffness.
+For example, in normal mice we had obtained values of approximately 2 mm/msec, which is in the same range as the normal value determined in children, and statistically significant 2- to 2.5-fold increases had been measured in high fat diet-fed and very aged mice, as well as in one novel transgenic mouse.

-Another effort initiated by the pre-ARC with Dr. Mitchell is designed to evaluate correlates of genes of interest to the pre-ARC members with SNP’s in those genes determined to correlate with increased arterial stiffness in a multicenter, genome wide association study.
+Another effort initiated by the ARC with Dr. Mitchell was designed to evaluate correlates of genes of interest to the ARC members with SNP’s in those genes determined to correlate with increased arterial stiffness in a multicenter, genome wide association study.

-B.1.b.
-Rationale and AIMS of research for the upcoming year
+Rationale and AIMS of research as the ARC began:

 1. To measure arterial stiffness assessed by alterations in pulse wave velocity in rodent models hypothesized by API’s to have arterial stiffness based on their previous studies on the protein or disease.
 An expanding number of ARC investigators will be able to have PWV measured in their various mouse models that they believe might have arterial stiffness, thereby achieving pathological significance for their gene or protein of interest.